Contrasting MTU Aero Engines (OTCMKTS:MTUAY) & MillerKnoll (NASDAQ:MLKN)

 Profitability

-This table compares MTU Aero Engines and MillerKnoll’s net margins, return on equity and return on assets.
+This table compares MillerKnoll and MTU Aero Engines’ net margins, return on equity and return on assets.

 |Net Margins